Grainne10/pands-weeklytasks/README.md

 Add the two amounts.
 Print out the answer in a human readable format with a euro sign and decimal point between the euro and cent of the amount.

 Solution:
-The program is taking user input, performing a simple calculation and displaying the result in a readable format.
+The program is taking user input, performing a calculation and displaying the result in a readable format.
 The user is prompted to enter the first amount using the input() function, it converts the input to a floating-point number.
 Then the user is prompted to enter the second amount and this is also converted to a floating- point number.
 It calculates the sum of these two amounts and stores the result in the variable answer.
 It prints out the sum in a formatted string using an f-string, where the answer is replaced by the actual sum calculated, and the sum is preceded by the Euro symbol, indicating a monetary amount.
 I learned how to add the Euro symbol by reading through text on the discord channel.